Deeraj-G/CSE-13S/asgn1/README.md

 ./pig
 ```

-This command runs the file `pig.c` after it's been compiled with the clang command.
+This command runs the file `pig.c` after it has been compiled with the clang command.

 ## Errors in Program